 - Carrie Fisher has a cameo in Scream 3 as "Bianca" who is bitter over losing out for the role of Princess Leia to another actress.
 She goes as far to state that the actress 'must have slept with George Lucas'.

-- Also Carrie Fisher, Billie Dee Williams and Ray Park have all appeared in Fanboys because of their roles in Star Wars.
+- Also Carrie Fisher, Billy Dee Williams and Ray Park have all appeared in Fanboys because of their roles in Star Wars.
 The fact that they played different characters added to the level of hilarious.

 - Sigourney Weaver plays a (blonde!)
 Bridge Bunny in Galaxy Quest, a character significantly at odds to her best known role, Ellen Ripley of Alien.
 In the same film, Tim Allen is very convincing as a washed up TV star, and Alan Rickman is excellent as a respected Shakespearean actor playing a role far below his ability.